Investigating Prompting Techniques for Zero- and Few-Shot Visual Question Answering: Results

 In summary, our analysis underscores the beneficial role of captioning techniques in enhancing VLMs for zero-shot VQA, with PromptCap leading the way.
 It also highlights the value of dense and grounded captioning, especially in LLM-only contexts.
 However, there is variability in performance across dataset-model combinations when integrating additional visual cues to optimize VQA performance.

-\textbf{Winoground-VQA: Probing visio-linguistic compositionality} In Table~\ref{tab:winoground_qa}, we assess model performance on the Winoground-VQA task, encompassing both Standard VQA and Caption VQA.
+\textbf{Q6.
+How do models perform on the Winoground-VQA task?} Answer: \textbf{Very Poorly.} Table~\ref{tab:winoground_qa} contain results on Winoground-VQA, containing both Standard VQA and Caption VQA.
 Our findings strikingly mirror the observations made in the original Winoground study.
-A majority of the tested models, with the notable exception of the BLIP2 variants, struggle significantly with this task, displaying near-zero accuracy.
-For BLIP2, we observe that Caption VQA improves performance slightly.
-A recurrent pattern observed is many models' tendency to default to a `yes' response for most questions.
-This could be attributed to the models grappling with the out-of-distribution characteristics of the Winoground-VQA questions and a potential language bias favoring `yes' answers.
-This outcome is particularly remarkable given these models' otherwise strong performance in established VQA benchmarks.
+The majority of tested models struggle significantly with this task, achieving near-zero accuracy, even the visual instruction-tuned LLaVa that boasts complex reasoning capabilities.
+Interestingly, for BLIP2, incorporating Caption VQA results in a slight performance improvement.
+A common trend among many models is their inclination to default to a `yes' response for most questions.
+This trend may stem from the models grappling with the out-of-distribution characteristics of the Winoground-VQA questions and a potential language bias favoring `yes' answers.
+This finding is particularly significant considering these models' otherwise strong performance in established VQA benchmarks.

+In summary, although our results mainly concentrate on image captions, they highlight the wider scope of utilizing other types of in-context information sources to overcome VLM limitations and fulfil VQA task demands.
+For instance, integrating an object-detector-based counting engine can be helpful for \textit{counting} questions.
+However, it's essential to consider the specific challenges posed by out-of-distributional compositionality when applying these strategies.